-Rand Abou Fakher’s debut feature is a hybrid film that centres care and tenderness as radical forms of resistance.
+In her debut feature, Rand Abou Fakher crafts a hybrid film that centres care and tenderness as radical forms of resistance.
 The camera acts as witness, companion, and at times, helpless observer.
-When violence overwhelms the frame, Abou Fakher turns the gaze toward long, intimate shots of hands touching, soothing and embracing, as if to reawaken the bonds that violence seeks to numb.
+When violence overwhelms the frame, Abou Fakher turns the gaze towards long, intimate shots of hands touching, soothing, embracing, as if to reclaim the haptic dimension of the image and reawaken the bonds that violence seeks to numb.

 – Reman Sadani